w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 In the example, the locked balance is 0.55 KSM because the biggest lock is on democracy and is 0.55 KSM.
 As soon as the democracy lock is removed the next biggest lock is on staking 0.5 KSM (bonded 0.4 KSM + redeemable 0.1 KSM).
-This means that the locked balance will be 0.5 KSM, and 0.05 KSM will be added to the transferrable balance.
-After redeeming the unbonded 0.1 KSM, the locked balance will be 0.4 KSM, and an additional 0.1 KSM will be added to the transferrable balance.
+This means that the locked balance will be 0.5 KSM, and 0.05 KSM will be added to the transferable balance.
+After redeeming the unbonded 0.1 KSM, the locked balance will be 0.4 KSM, and an additional 0.1 KSM will be added to the transferable balance.
 Now the biggest lock is still the bonded one.
-This means that even if we remove the vested lock, the locked balance will still be 0.4 KSM and no tokens will be added to the transferrable balance.
+This means that even if we remove the vested lock, the locked balance will still be 0.4 KSM and no tokens will be added to the transferable balance.
 To free those bonded tokens we will need to unbond them and wait for the unbonding period to make them redeemable.
-If we remove the proxy the reserved funds will be automatically added to the transferrable balance.
+If we remove the proxy the reserved funds will be automatically added to the transferable balance.

 ## Query Account Data in Polkadot-JS